217.41 sec. 001 - Thirteen Ways of Looking at a Case (Fall 2020)

 Exam Notes: (None) Class requires a series of papers, assignments, or presentations throughout the semester

-Course Category: Legal Theory and History
+Course Category: Legal History

 This course is listed in the following sub-categories:

 If you are the instructor or their FSU, you may add a file like a syllabus or a first assignment to this page.